tfabris/BlueGigaEmpeg/README.txt

 The MAX232 schematic also shows a connection of the 5v rail to GND through another capacitor, I'm using another 2.2uf ceramic capacitor for that.

+I'm using a TI MAX232E chip in my implementation whose

 Arduino serial port 2 (Rx2/Tx2) goes to the Bluetooth chip's serial port.
 This is at TTL level so the Arduino and the Bluetooth chip can connect almost